A corner of Hoa Lu ancient capital now

 Superior firepower allowed the French to win when centuries of diplomacy had failed.

 The French brought many new and important changes to Vietnam, primarily through the Catholic church.
-The great cathedrals of Phat Diem in Ninh Binh and Notre Dame in Saigon were built in the French style, as were many government and official builidings.
+Builders constructed the great cathedrals of Phát Diệm in Ninh Bình and Notre Dame in Saigon in the French style, just as they designed many government and official buildings in the same way.
 Portuguese and Italian Jesuits and Alexandre de Rhodes codified the Vietnamese language into “chữ Quốc ngữ” – the phonetic alphabet that eventually replaced the traditional Nom system based on Chinese characters.
-French monks are also credited with introducing the humble coffee bean, which currently is an important Vietnamese cash crop and a national icon.
-But the French rule was harsh and unpopular and the French were continually besieged by the fiercely independent Vietnamese populace.

 During the subsequent rebellions against the French, followed by the Japanese occupation during WW2 and finally the American-Vietnam war of 1962-75, Hoa Lu remained fiercely loyal to the resistance movement and the ideal of a unified, independent state to rule all of Vietnam.